Has your password been leaked?

 Brute force techniques have proved to be working, though they may take even millions of years depending on the computing power of the hacker’s machine and/or the strength of the password which creates a strong hash sum.
 I will soon release an article on password strength in which I will discuss the dictionary attack.
 In that article, I will also discuss the various strengthening mechanisms for the hashing technology, such as salting.
 I will also give a lead on how to implement hashing in your website.
 Have a nice read and leave a comment below.

-More in this category: Phishing attacks-the dangers of humble appeal ยป
+More in this category: Ransomware analysis-into the roots of WannaCry ยป